thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

   simulation lateral *SNRe* with regularization.

 The significance of the window type on the lateral *SNRe* is displayed in
 |window_type_plot|.
-There was not a significant impact in the axial direction,
+No significant impact was observed in the axial direction,
 and the lateral impact appears to be small but significant even though a generous radius of four samples was used.
 The Hamming window gives the worst performance, which is consistent with the study conducted Meijering et al. where